NorthStarUAS/FMU-Arduino/README.md

 # Aura Sensors

-This is arduino code written for the teensy (arm) line of embedded processor boards.
-It turns the teensy into a sensor collector/aggregater, communications hub, and servo controller.
-It is not a full fledged autopilot itself, but designed to pair with a linux board (pi, gumstix, beaglebone, etc) for all the higher level AP functions.
-It supports the mpu9250 imu, ublox8 gps, bme280/bmp180 pressure sensor, sbus receiver, and attopilot volt/amp sensor.
+This is a teensy 3.x (teensyduino) sketch.
+Aura Sensors turns an inexpensive teensy board into a sensor collector/aggregater, communications hub, and servo controller.
+It is not a full fledged autopilot itself, but designed to pair with a host linux board (raspberry pi, gumstix, beaglebone, etc) for all the higher level AP functions.
+It supports the mpu9250 imu, ublox8 gps, bme280/bmp280 pressure sensors, sbus receiver, and attopilot volt/amp sensor.
-Supports an external airdata system via the i2c bus.
+Supports an external airdata systems via the i2c bus.

 This is one component of a research grade autopilot system that anyone can assemble with basic soldering skills.